Romania in World War I: 1917 campaign and armistice

-The situation, however, once again took a turn for the worse for the Entente in November 1917 with the October Revolution in Russia and the beginning of the Russian Civil War.
+The situation, however, once again took a turn for the worse for the Entente in November 1917 with the October Revolution in Russia and the beginning of Russian Civil War.
 These events effectively ended Russian involvement in the war and left Romania isolated and surrounded by the Central Powers.
 It had little choice but to negotiate the Focșani Armistice, signed by the combatants on 9 December 1917.

 Aftermath

 Treaty of Bucharest

 On 7 May 1918, in light of the existing politico-military situation, Romania was forced to conclude the Treaty of Bucharest with the Central Powers.
 It imposed harsh conditions on the country, but recognized its union with Bessarabia.
 Alexandru Marghiloman became the new German-sponsored prime minister.
 King Ferdinand, however, refused to sign the treaty.
 The Germans were able to repair the oil fields around Ploiești and by the end of the war had pumped a million tons of oil.
 They also requisitioned two million tons of grain from Romanian farmers.
 These materials were vital in keeping Germany in the war to the end of 1918.

+Whereas the German army realized it needed close cooperation from the homefront, Habsburg officers saw themselves as entirely separate from the civilian world, and superior to it.
+When they occupied productive areas, such as southern Romania, they seized food stocks and other supplies for their own purposes and blocked any shipments intended for civilians back in the Austro-Hungarian Empire.
+The result was that the officers lived well, as the civilians began to starve.
+Vienna even transferred training units to Serbia and Poland for the sole purpose of feeding them.
+In all, the Army obtained about 15 percent of its cereal needs from occupied territories.